 Stairs is a set of numbers stair which provide easy traveling from floor to floor.
 The room or space between which a stair is located is known as the staircase.
 Before constructing stairs it is essential to do a Staircase Design Calculation that gives details about its riser and tread.

 The staircase provides access & communication between floors in multi-story buildings.
 They are the path by which fire can spread from one floor to another.

-Therefore it must be enclosed by fire-resisting walls,¢ floors, ceilings, and doors.
+Therefore it must be enclosed by fire-resisting walls, floors, ceilings, and doors.
 It must be designed to carry certain loads, which are similar to those used for the design of the floors.
-For the construction of stair various materials can be used like Timber, Bricks, Stone, Steel or Reinforced Cement Concrete.
+For the construction of stairs various materials can be used like Timber, Bricks, Stone, Steel, or Reinforced Cement Concrete.

 STEP: – It is a portion of the stair which provides upward or downloads movement.
 A stair is composed of a set of steps.

 TREAD: – It is a top portion or surface of step on which foot of ascender or descender comes when going up or download by stair.

 RISER: – It is a vertical portion of a step providing support to the tread.

 LANDING: – It is a level platform at the top or¢ bottom of a flight between the floors.